How To Refinance Your Second Home : 2017 Guidelines, Rates, & Cash-Out Rules

 The same homeowner with two investment properties with $200,000 in mortgages would need to verify an additional $4,000.

 What Are Today's Second Home Refinance Rates?

 Mortgage rates are low for all mortgages at the moment, and second home mortgage rates are no exception.

 Get a personalized quote for your second home refinance, and see how much you can save monthly on your vacation residence.
-Cash-out and no-cash-out quotes are readily available and can be completed in minutes.Click to see today's rates (Sep 19th, 2017)
+Cash-out and no-cash-out quotes are readily available and can be completed in minutes.Verify your new rate (Nov 20th, 2017)